muggy8/improbable/from-me-to-me/X1IapY2Y.md

 I made my way back over to Melody.

-She took up the same seat she did during breakfast and so did I as I found myself sitting across from her.
+She took up the same seat she did during breakfast and so did I as I found myself sitting across from her again.

 For good measure, I activated Inspection and noticed that Melody also had an ability active.